 Materials Science delivers a comprehensive theoretical and practical review of advanced materials design and processing.
 It consists of the unearthing and proposal of new materials.
 Maximum critical scientific problems that are presently faced by humans are due to the limits of the materials that are obtainable and, as an outcome, major revolutions in materials science are likely to affect future technology.
-The study on photonic and electronic materials is the base of strategies that exploit electric charge which carries faster and inexpensive equipment for communication and information technologies.
-Numerous products are made from materials such as all engineered products from airplanes to musical instruments; other energy sources allied with ecologically-friendly engineering expansions, computer chips to data storage devices medical devices to artificial tissues.
+The study of photonic and electronic materials is the base of strategies that exploit electric charge which carries faster and inexpensive equipment for communication and information technologies.
+Numerous products are made from materials such as all engineered products from aeroplanes to musical instruments; other energy sources allied with ecologically-friendly engineering expansions, computer chips to data storage devices medical devices to artificial tissues.

 Track 4: Electromagnetism

-Electromagnetic is defined in terms of the electromagnetic force and also called as Lorentz force, which encompasses both electricity and magnetism as distinct indexes of the same phenomenon.
+Electromagnetic is defined in terms of the electromagnetic force and also called Lorentz force, which encompasses both electricity and magnetism as distinct indexes of the same phenomenon.
 The electromagnetic power assumes a remarkable part in deciding the inside properties of most questions experienced in everyday life.
 Electromagnetism is primarily the art of electromagnetic fields.
 An electromagnetic field is a field formed by matters that are charged electrically.
 In a certain range of frequency, there are several electromagnetic fields viz.
 UV waves, Radio waves, X-rays, Infrared waves, etc.

 Track 5: Superconductivity